nightdevil00/calos/README.md

 # calOS
 CalOS is a pre-configured Arch+Hyprland setup that strives to be both feature-rich, yet minimalist; a blank template that the user can build on top of, tailored to desktops (and it also looks really cool).
 CalOS started as a fork of Omarchy when it first released, using the theme engine it shipped with alongside Walker's dmenu.
 Since then Omarchy has grown more and more bloated, while CalOS has done the opposite (less than 575 packages on a complete install)! **Note: This is only for experienced Arch Linux users.
-You must do all system maintenence on your own.** This OS is basically vanilla arch with hyprland + themes. **CalOS is only tested on Arch Linux with an AMD GPU.
-NVIDIA support is currently being worked on.
-Maybe it works!!!**
+You must do all system maintenence on your own.** This OS is basically vanilla arch with hyprland + themes. **calOS has been tested to work on both AMD and NVIDIA GPUs.
+Refer to /install/nvidia.sh for support.**

 CalOS is comprised of 3 main 'parts'.
 The first is Arch+Hyprland, with a hefty amount of intelligent, yet configurable, keybinds/defaults.
 Walker interacts with your system through launching applications and its extensive dmenu support.
 A customized Mechabar (waybar) helps monitor your system as well interact with your hyprland configuration.
 As aforementioned, this is primarily a desktop-friendly configuration.
 Features such as battery monitoring, lockscreens and power profiles (performance all the way) are not present by default.
 Feel free to add them if you want, it's your PC after all.